Pranziss/Basic-Chatbot-llm/README.md

 # Basic-Chatbot-llm
-Basic way to setup and make your own chatbot (Very friendly for laptops)
+Basic way to setup and make your own personal chatbot (Very friendly for laptops)

 MUST HAVE: